Anomaly-free deformations of spherical general relativity coupled to matter: Polymeric deformations

 \subsection{An effective Hamiltonian with holonomy corrections}

 We will try to construct the effective Hamiltonian in such a way that it remains as close as possible to its classical form.
-More precisely, we will choose the classical form for the correction functions related to the matter Hamiltonian, that is, $f_{3}=-1/{E^r}$ and $f_{4}=-{E^r}$.
-In addition, the dependence on the variable $\phi$ will be assumed to appear only in a classical potential term $V(\phi)$; that is, the function $f_0$ in \eqref{hamalfa0} will be decomposed as $f_0(E^r,K_\varphi,\phi):=\widetilde{f}_0(E^r,K_\varphi)-2 V(\phi)/g(E^r,K_\varphi)$ \footnote{One could choose the potential as a function of the radial triad $E^r$, that is $V=V(E^r,\phi)$, and \eqref{eq.polsolution} would still be a solution of the consistency equations.}.
+More precisely, we will choose the classical form for the correction functions related to the matter Hamiltonian, that is, $f_{3}=-1/{E^r}$ and $f_{4}=-{E^r}$ { (though the global factor $g$ might still couple holonomy corrections to the matter variables).} In addition, the dependence on the variable $\phi$ will be assumed to appear only in a classical potential term $V(\phi)$; that is, the function $f_0$ in \eqref{hamalfa0} will be decomposed as $f_0(E^r,K_\varphi,\phi):=\widetilde{f}_0(E^r,K_\varphi)-2 V(\phi)/g(E^r,K_\varphi)$ \footnote{One could choose the potential as a function of the radial triad $E^r$, that is $V=V(E^r,\phi)$, and \eqref{eq.polsolution} would still be a solution of the consistency equations.}.
 Under these assumptions, it is possible to obtain the general solution to the system \eqref{consistencyeqs}:

 \begin{multicols}{2}

 \end{multicols}

 in terms of the integration functions $f=f({E^r},{K_\varphi})$, $v=v(E^r)$ and $w=w(E^r)$.
 Note that we have written this solution in a very similar form to the one found in Sec.~\ref{vacuum} for vacuum.
 In particular, up to the potential term $V(\phi)$, the functions $f_0$, $f_1$, $f_2$ and $h$ take exactly the same form as in the vacuum case.
 The main difference is that, whereas in the vacuum model the global factor $g$ was completely free, in this case $g$ is given in terms of $f$ and $w$ by relation \eqref{eq.globalfactorpol}.
 In essence, the freedom in the deformation functions has been reduced: a free function of two variables $g=g(E^r,K_\varphi)$ in the vacuum case has been replaced by a free function of just one variable $w=w(E^r)$ in the model coupled to matter.